Things to do nearby Saddleback

 Carlisle, known as ‘the Border City’ is a lovely small city with shopping, a great choice of eateries, a cinema and museums.
 Tullie House has a number of exhibitions showcasing Cumbria’s history, nature and art.
 Carlisle Castle has stood guard over the city for over 900 years and has medieval dungeons, passageways and chambers to explore.
 The city has a rich history of border skirmishes and roguish Reivers and it was once (briefly) home to Mary Queen of Scots.

 There are plenty of fantastic places to eat in the area.
-The Troutbeck Inn and the Sportsman’s Inn serve excellent food.
+The Troutbeck Inn and the Sportsman’s Inn serve good food.
 As well as these, many of the local villages and towns boast fantastic eateries.
 There's something for all tastes from quirky cafés to fine dining!